 “I have a gut feeling that it's a boy.”

 You're pregnant.
 You haven't found out yet whether you're having a boy or a girl, but you think it might be a boy.
-At lunch with a coworker, she asks you whether it's a girl or boy.
-You say:
+At lunch with a coworker, she asks you whether it's a girl or boy, you make this prediction.

 I have a gut feeling that it's a boy.